 She was so quiet that I risked another glance at her.
-Her right brow was arched, and she was giving me the same look I’d received countless times during my youth, the one that said, “I see right through you, Missy.”
+Her right brow was arched, and she gave me the same look I’d received countless times during my youth, the one that said, “I see right through you, Missy.”

 I managed to resist the urge to correct her again.
-There was no “us”, but once Gran got something into her head, there was no persuading her to change her mind.
-I’d asked Dr. Perez once if that was a symptom of Alzheimer’s, but she said no, it wasn’t.
-It was a symptom of stubbornness.
+Once Gran got something into her head, there was no persuading her to change her mind.
+I asked Dr. Perez if that was a symptom of Alzheimer’s, but she said no, it wasn’t; it was a symptom of stubbornness.

 My car’s engine whined as we climbed out of an old river basin.
-The road had been carved right into the red rock of the hill, obscuring the view until we got to the top.
+The road carved right through the red rock of the hill, obscuring our view until we got to the top.

 “Oh, that’s pretty,” Gran said when we reached the summit.

 I had to agree with her.
-Spread out before us was a plateau of low, rolling farmland, dotted with ranches and crop fields.
-Jakob led us into the very heart of it before making a right hand turn onto an unobtrusive dirt road.
+Spread out before us was a plateau of farmland dotted with ranches and crop fields.
+Jakob led us into the very heart of it before making a right-hand turn onto an unobtrusive dirt road.
 Half a mile down it, we passed beneath an arch that read Frihet Ranch, and I realized this wasn’t a road; it was a driveway.

 The lane turned left, and as I followed the curve, a house came into view in the distance.
 It sat a little way down the hill from us, perched close to the edge of a drop-off.
 Below it, a wide, slow-moving river wound lazily past.
 It was an idyllic setting, especially with the small herd of longhorns grazing in a nearby pasture.